MicrosoftDocs/azure-dev-docs/articles/javascript/get-started-intelligent-app-chat.md

 ---
-title: Get started with the ChatGPT + Enterprise data sample
+title: Get started with the ChatGPT + Enterprise data sample in JavaScript
-description: Get started with intelligent search across your own data using an Azure OpenAI chat app.
+description: Get started with JavaScript and intelligent search across your own data using an Azure OpenAI chat app.
 Easily deploy with Azure Developer CLI. ms.date: 10/25/2023 ms.topic: get-started ms.custom: devx-track-javascript, devx-track-javascript-ai
 # CustomerIntent: As a JavaScript developer new to Azure OpenAI, I want deploy and use sample code to interact with intelligent app infused with my own business data so that learn from the sample code.
 ---

-# Get started with ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search
+# Get started with ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search in JavaScript

-Deploy and use an intelligent chat app to get answers about rental properties.
+Deploy and use an intelligent chat app to get answers about rental properties with JavaScript.
 The rental properties chat app is seeded with data from markdown files (*.md) including a privacy policy, terms of service, and support.

 By following the instructions in this article, you will:

 - Deploy an intelligent chat app to Azure.
 - Get answers about employee benefits.
 - Change settings to change behavior of responses.
-- Review code of intelligent chat app.

-It should take less than 15 minutes to complete this tutorial.
-Upon completion, you can start modifying the new project with your custom code.
+Once you complete this procedure, you can start modifying the new project with your custom code.

-This article is part of a collection of quickstarts that show you how to build an intelligent chat app using Azure Cognitive Search and OpenAI.
+This article is part of a collection of articles that show you how to build an intelligent chat app using Azure Cognitive Search and OpenAI.
 To see the full collection, see [Build an intelligent chat app with Azure Cognitive Search and OpenAI](/azure/search/cognitive-search-tutorial-blob).

 ## Architectural overview